wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 date: "2022-11-03"
 file: "hello-vault"
 title: "Hello-Vault"
-excerpt: "How to code your app to use HashiCorp Vault: write and read static secrets and eliminate database password theft with cubbyholes and wrapped secrets"
+excerpt: "How to code your app to use HashiCorp Vault to write and read static secrets and eliminate database password theft with cubbyholes and wrapped secrets"
 tags: [secrets]
 image: # pic-black-bkg-white-cloud_1920x1200
   feature: https://cloud.githubusercontent.com/assets/300046/15269257/8104a824-19b6-11e6-9c42-014bf608009a.jpg